This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 The Santa Fe is a tannic river, which is why it has a dark brown tea-like color.
 It’s not “dirty”.
 It occurs when tannic acid is released from vegetation including cypress tree roots.
 It’s really cool to see the dark brown river water mix with the bright clear spring water.

-There’s a short boardwalk that runs next to the spring where you can get a view of the spring from above.
+There’s a short boardwalk that runs next to the spring.

 There’s also a loop nature trail that runs through a cypress forest and floodplain.
 The trail is just over a mile but there are several side trails you can also take.
 There is an enormous 350-year-old cypress tree along the trail that I think is a must-see!